AlinaDev252/fend/projects/landing-page/README.md

 # Landing Page Project

-## Table of Contents
+This project is part of Udacity's Front End Web Developer - Nanodegree Program.

 ## Instructions

-This project is part of Udacity's Front End Web Developer - Nanodegree Program.

 The main requirement is to build a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.